finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 - By polling the application for responses via the `heartbeatEvent` and `heartbeatAcknowledgement` messages provided in the [Desktop Agent Communication Protocol](./desktopAgentCommunicationProtocol#checking-apps-are-alive).
 These message may be used for both periodic and on-demand polling by DA implementations.
 On-demand polling could, for example, be used to check that all instances returned in a findIntent response or displayed in an intent resolver are still alive.
   - Desktop Agents MAY determine their own timeout, or support configuration, to be used for considering an application to have closed as this may be affected by the implementation details of app and DAs.

 Finally, Desktop Agents SHOULD retain instance details for applications that have closed as they may appear to close during navigation events, or may navigate away and then navigate back.
 By retaining the instance data (`instanceId`, `instanceUuid` and `WindowProxy`) the same instance identity can be maintained or reissued.
-There is no standard length of time that such details should be retained, hance, Desktop Agents MAY determine for themselves how long to retain instance details for closed instances.
+There is no standard length of time that such details should be retained, hence, Desktop Agents MAY determine for themselves how long to retain instance details for closed instances.

 ## Responding to app communications with Desktop Agent Communication Protocol (DACP)